Skip to main content

 }

-By default this prints to the console.
-You can pass a custom LeaksEmitter to redirect output — for example to a file in JSON format, a logging framework, or a test reporter:
+By default, output goes to the console.
+Pass a custom LeaksEmitter to redirect it — for example, to a JSON file, a logging framework, or a test reporter:

 LeakTracker.emit(emitter: const .json('leaks.json'));